 Treasury Inflation-Protected Securities (TIPS) are inflation-indexed bonds.
 The principal value of TIPS is adjusted by changes in the Consumer Price Index.
-They are typically offered in maturities ranging from 5 to 20 years.
+They are offered in maturities of 5, 10, or 30 years.

 In addition to these Treasury securities, certain federal agencies also issue bonds.
 The Government National Mortgage Association (Ginnie Mae), the Federal National Mortgage Association (Fannie Mae), and the Federal Home Loan Mortgage Corp.
 (Freddie Mac) issue bonds for specific purposes, mostly related to funding home purchases.
 These bonds are also backed by the full faith and credit of the U.S. government.

 Municipal bonds (“munis”) are issued by state and local governments to fund the construction of schools, highways, housing, sewer systems, and other important public projects.
 These bonds tend to be exempt from federal income tax and, in some cases, from state and local taxes for investors who live in the jurisdiction where the bond is issued.
 Munis tend to offer competitive rates but with additional risk because local governments can go bankrupt.

 Note that, in some states, investors will have to pay state income tax if they purchase shares of a municipal bond fund that invests in bonds issued by states other than the one in which they pay taxes.
 In addition, although some municipal bonds in the fund may not be subject to ordinary income tax, they may be subject to federal, state, and local alternative minimum tax, if an investor sells a tax-exempt bond fund at a profit, there are capital gains taxes to consider.